hahalulu/Grokking-the-Coding-Interview-Patterns/Pattern 01 : Sliding Window.md

 ## Longest Substring with Same Letters after Replacement (hard)
 https://leetcode.com/problems/longest-repeating-character-replacement/

+> Given a string with lowercase letters only, if you are allowed to <b>replace no more than ‘k’ letters</b> with any letter, find the <b>length of the longest substring having the same letters</b> after replacement.

 This problem follows the <b>Sliding Window pattern</b>, and we can use a similar dynamic sliding window strategy as discussed in <b>No-repeat Substring</b>.
 We can use a HashMap to count the frequency of each letter.

 - We will iterate through the string to add one letter at a time in the window.